sboily/asterisk-consul-module/README.md

 Read the config sample.

-If you want to enable the http check, to need to enable the http interface, and it need to be accessible by consul.
+If you want to enable the http check, to need to enable the http interface on Asterisk (http.conf) and it need to be accessible by consul.

 To use
 ------